 - If your job requires lots of sitting, take regular breaks to move around.

-- In your car, sit on a cushion in order to lift up and tilt your bottom forward.
+- In your car, sit on a cushion to lift up and tilt your bottom forward.

-- Get on your hands and knees (like you are scrubbing the floor) for a few minutes at a time.
+- Get on your hands and knees (like you’re scrubbing the floor) for a few minutes at a time.
 Try this a few times a day to help move your baby into the anterior position.

 Toward the end of your pregnancy, it may feel like your baby has dropped lower into your abdomen.
 This is referred to as lightening.

 The baby is settling deeper into your pelvis.
-Luckily for you, this means less pressure on your diaphragm, which makes it easier to breathe and also brings fewer baby kicks to the ribs.
+This means less pressure on your diaphragm, which makes it easier to breathe and also brings fewer baby kicks to the ribs.
 Your baby dropping is one of the first signs that your body’s getting ready for labor.

 Babies toss and turn frequently during pregnancy.
 You probably won’t feel their movement until the middle of the second trimester.
 They’ll eventually settle into a position for delivery — ideally head down, facing your back — by week 36.